flammie/flammie.github.io/reviewing-guidelines.md

 ## Describe what you expected

-Writing a good review often includes revealing that you had expectations from the article that were not fulfilled, and while it may not be caused by the authors of the article, making them understand that potential readers feel this way, is a good improvement to the article.
+Writing a good review often includes revealing that you had expectations from the article that were not fulfilled, and while it may not be fault of the authors of the article, making them understand that potential readers feel this way, is a good improvement to the article.
 What I often write in reviews and like receiving as feedback says this clearly: *When I saw the title I thought